-Part of Albania’s ongoing attempts to un-erase certain aspects of its uncomfortable recent past and come to terms with its violent Communist-era history, the Postblloku (Checkpoint) installation, or the 'Memorial to Communist Isolation', commemorates the country’s political prisoners who suffered under the Hoxha regime in a small park along the main boulevard.
-Created by the former dissident Fatos Lubonja and the artist Ardian Isufi, the monument is made up of three elements: one of the small concrete defensive bunkers that continue to litter the country, some concrete supports from the mine at the notorious Spaç forced labour camp, where thousands of political prisoners suffered between 1968 and 1990, and a brightly painted section of the Berlin Wall that once split that city in half.
+Part of Albania’s attempts to un-erase certain aspects of its uncomfortable recent past and come to terms with its violent Communist-era history, the Postblloku/Checkpoint installation, or the 'Memorial to Communist Isolation', commemorates the country’s political prisoners who suffered under the Hoxha regime in a small park along the main boulevard.
+Created by the former dissident Fatos Lubonja and the artist Ardian Isufi, the monument is made up of three elements: one of the small concrete defensive bunkers that to litter the country, concrete pillars from the mine at the notorious Spaç prison camp, where thousands of political prisoners suffered, and a brightly painted section of the Berlin Wall that once split that city in half.

 Comments